logaretm/villus/docs/content/guide/subscriptions.md

 # Subscriptions

-`villus` handles subscriptions with the `useSubscription` or the `Subscription` component in the same way as the `useQuery` or the `Query` component.
+`villus` handles subscriptions with the `useSubscription` function.

 To add support for subscriptions you need to add the `handleSubscriptions` plugin to the `useClient` plugin list, which in turn will call your subscription client.
-The plugin expects an a function that returns an object that follows the [observable spec](https://github.com/tc39/proposal-observable) to be returned, this function is called a **subscription forwarder**
+The plugin expects an a function that returns an object that follows the [observable spec](https://github.com/tc39/proposal-observable) to be returned, this function is called a **subscription forwarder**.

 The following example uses `apollo-server` with the `subscriptions-transport-ws` package: